Place content here. This is a site-wide alert banner.

 Information on Zip cars, including information on departmental memberships, can be found on the Transportation Options website.

 The University recommends renting a vehicle from the preferred rental agencies on the Yale Travel website, as those agencies include insurance with the rental.
-Please refer to the Yale University Travel Policy 3301 for additional details.
+Please refer to Policy 3301 Travel on University Business for additional details.

 Depending upon the rules of the individual rental agency, persons under the age of 25 may not normally be able to rent vehicles at a commercial agency.
 Employees or students under the age of 25 may be able to rent a vehicle on University’s behalf with the prior approval of the Office of Risk Management and agreement by the car rental agency.